the episode

 Kimberly Faith: That’s right.

-John McLarty: It’s called by grace.
+John McLarty: It’s all by grace.

 John McLarty: Well, this is Revelations.
 He’s addressing a church, the church of Sardis, and a congregation that had a reputation for outward spiritual vitality, but was kind of considered dead in spiritual complacency.
-Right.

-Kimberly Faith: So when we talk about blot his name from the book of life, I kind of wonder if we’re I don’t think this is implying that true believers names could ever be removed, but the phrase I will not blot out underscores the certainty kind of by negating the opposite.
+Kimberly Faith: Right.
+So when we talk about blot his name from the book of life, I kind of wonder if we’re, I don’t think this is implying that true believers names could ever be removed, but the phrase I will not blot out underscores the certainty kind of by negating the opposite.

 John McLarty: That’s almost affirming the security.

 Kimberly Faith: Yeah, yeah, exactly.
-And I think also, you know, I also think about, I don’t know if we’ve done a podcast on this, I know I’ve done a devotional on it, but the idea that children, when they’re born, before they reach the age of accountability, you know, I think about, well, names, are we know they don’t if they die before they’re old enough to commit moral sin, that unrighteousness is not imputed to But, you know, I kind of wonder if this scripture has any bearing on that.
+And I think also, you know, I also think about, I don’t know if we’ve done a podcast on this, I know I’ve done a devotional on it, but the idea that children, when they’re born, before they reach the age of accountability, you know, I think about, well, are their names, we know they don’t if they die before they’re old enough to commit moral sin, that unrighteousness is not imputed to them.
+But, you know, I kind of wonder if this scripture has any bearing on that.

 John McLarty: I think it could.
-Yeah.
-I think

 John McLarty: Yeah.
-Actually affirms eternal
+Actually affirms eternal security.

-Kimberly Faith: anyway, well, those are just five scriptures.
+Kimberly Faith: Yeah.
+And not implying that true believers could ever be removed.
+So anyway, well, those are just five scriptures.
 There are probably some more we could talk about, but I think it’s good to kind of address the hard questions, which I appreciate you being willing to do with me today.

-John McLarty: This has been really good.
-You know, it’s good just to look at the hard questions.
-You know, somebody might be all excited about eternal security and they get hit with different, and you some of these are, you know, a little clearer than others.
+John McLarty: And some of these are, you know, a little clearer than others.
 I mean, to me, Galatians, the falling from grace, the context of that is so clear.
 So is Hebrews, not renewed to repentance.

 Kimberly Faith: Well, I think the reason I